hawkinst1/Data_Analyst_Portfolio_6/readme.md

 89 rows fall within the boundary set.

+I also noticed that for the planet_type it gives an answer of 'Neptune-like', to keep inline with the other answers I want to change this to 'Ice Giant' instead.

+This needs an update in the column 'planet_type' where value = 'Neptune-like':

+update exoplanets
+set planet_type = 'Ice Giant'
+where planet_type = 'Neptune-like'

 I then need to put this SQL data into Power BI, import using the SQL Server name and database name.
 (note that 1/0 is converted into TRUE/FALSE)